msharp19/rust-skinzoneitems/README.md

 # rust-skinzoneitems
-Skin all entities in a zone
+Skin all entities in a zone on server init